 organizations that are including or have included CME identifiers in their

-MITRE is scheduled to host a CME/OVAL/CVE exhibitor booth at the 32nd annual CSI
+anti-virus and information security products and services.
+MITRE to Host CME Booth at 32nd Annual CSI Conference MITRE is scheduled to host a CME/OVAL/CVE exhibitor booth at the 32nd annual CSI

 Computer Security Conference & Exhibition, November 13-15,